apache/spark/docs/streaming-custom-receivers.md

 {% endhighlight %}

+* Plug-in the custom receiver into the spark streaming context and create a DStream.

+{% highlight scala %}

+    val lines = ssc.networkStream[String](new SocketTextStreamReceiver(
+      "localhost", 8445))

+{% endhighlight %}

-* Plug-in the actor configuration into the spark streaming context and create a DStream.
+* OR Plug-in the actor as receiver into the spark streaming context and create a DStream.

 {% highlight scala %}